 Skip to main content

 Norwegian libraries are considered some of the most beautiful in the world!
-Check out the spectacular Deichman Bjørvika in Oslo, named as the world's best new public library, and five other stunning libraries.
+Check out the spectacular Deichman Bjørvika in Oslo, named the world's best new public library, and five other stunning libraries in Norway.

 In Norwegian libraries, you can borrow anything from electric bikes to guitars and hammocks.
-Because nowadays, a library is so much more than just the books on its shelves.
-It can be a source for groundbreaking architecture, a social hub, and a venue buzzing with heated discussions and intriguing talks.
+Nowadays, a library is so much more than just the books on its shelves.
+It can be a source of groundbreaking architecture, a social hub, and a venue buzzing with lively debates and intriguing talks.
 It can even be a place you go to cook your dinner, play the guitar, or mend various broken household items.
-More and more, we see how libraries extend their reach over and beyond their traditional use.
+Libraries are increasingly extending their reach.

 Deichman Biblo Tøyen in Oslo is the first-ever library in Norway where there are no adults allowed.
 Tromsø has transformed an old cinema into a cultural arena with a heartbeat of its own.
 In contrast, the modern architecture of Vennesla Library and Culture House has gained worldwide fame.

 The doors of the Oslo Public Library (Deichman) in Bjørvika in Oslo opened in 2020, and there is no doubt that this too is a library out of the ordinary.
-The offers range from restaurant and cinema to digital workshops.
-In 2021, It earned the The Public Library of the Year award by the International Federation of Library Associations and Institutions (IFLA) for how it "combines environmental awareness with architectural flair" and "how libraries can function as institutions that bring people together.”
+It contains everything from restaurant and cinema to digital workshops, elaborate play areas, and more.
+In 2021, It received the The Public Library of the Year award by the International Federation of Library Associations and Institutions (IFLA) for how it "combines environmental awareness with architectural flair" and for showing "how libraries can function as institutions that bring people together.”

-Skansen explains how the joy people get from gathering together was the main reason to expand the library.
+Skansen explains how the joy people get from gathering together was the main reason for expanding the library.

-“The building is intended to be a free common area to house conversations, discussions, sharing, learning, reading, and so much more”, he says.
+“The building is intended to be a free common area to house conversations, debates, sharing, learning, reading, and much more,” he says.

-Through a self-service app, you will be guided through the five floors of the new library in Bjørvika, and the top floor is nothing short of perfection when all you want is to kick back with a good book and a picturesque view of the capital.
-You’ll be able to see Langkaia, Oslo Opera House, and a huge part of the Oslofjord.
+An app guides you through the five floors of the stunning new library in Bjørvika, in Oslo city centre.
+The top floor is nothing short of perfection if all you want to do is kick back with a good book and a picturesque view of the capital.
+You’ll be able to see Langkaia, Oslo Opera House, and much of the Oslofjord.

-“The library is meant to give you the sensation of being in a large and homelike living room.
-A room you will find yourself in between being at home and work or school,” says Skansen.
+“The library is meant to give you the sensation of being in a large and cosy living room.
+It's a space you can use between being at home and work or school,” says Skansen.

 1. Stormen library, Bodø